 Luc is a London-based Director and Producer.

-His film, The Mermaid of Mevagissey (2019) starring Gerard Kearns (Shameless, Chernobyl), Joe Absolom (Doc Martin) and Jessica Gunning (Pride), had its American premiere at Austin Film Festival, and screened at the London Short Film Festival, Manchester and Leeds film festivals, Amsterdam Lift Off and Visione Fantastiche Italia.
+Luc's first film, Specimen, made while a student at The London Film School, screened in official selection at the BFI Flare Festival.
+His next film, The Mermaid of Mevagissey, starring Gerard Kearns (Chernobyl, Shameless), Joe Absolom (Doc Martin) and Jessica Gunning (Back, Pride), had its American premiere at Austin Film Festival, and screened at the London Short Film Festival, Manchester, Leeds, Amsterdam Lift Off and Ravenna.

 Luc has built experience directing high-end television drama via a director's shadowing scheme on Fremantle's 8-part surfing drama series, Barons.

 Luc creative directed The Coronation Festival Gala at Buckingham Palace, involving headline talent and 400 performers, with a television broadcast on BBC1 to 7 million viewers.

 In the commercial space, Luc has also made a portfolio of award-winning content.